 After a collective 14 years, Thomson and the Swedes split in the summer of 2018.
 Having also held managerial ranks for Kanye West and Gorillaz.
 Thomson now serves as the CEO for ATM Artists, where she heads all marketing services for artists like DJ Snake.

-The owners have had trouble finding a buyer willing to value the company at $1 billion so far, two of the people said.
-SoundCloud raised $70 million from Twitter Inc. in June, part of a $100 million funding round that priced the company at $700 million, a person familiar with the matter said at the time.
+The owners have trouble finding a buyer willing to value the company at $1 billion so far.
+SoundCloud raised $70 million from Twitter Inc. in June.
+Part of a $100 million funding round that priced the company at $700 million.
+A person familiar with the matter said.

 A representative for the company and a spokesman for Doughty Hanson didn’t immediately respond to requests for comment.